George Vane-Tempest, 5th Marquess of Londonderry: Business interests

 Lord Londonderry managed his father-in-law's estates (see below), which included some of the slate quarries around Corris, Gwynedd, Wales.
 He was one of the original promoters of the Corris Railway, created to carry the slate from the quarries to the markets.
-He sat on the board of the Cambrian Railways, latterly as chairman.
+He the chairman of the Newtown and Machynlleth Railway, formed in 1857. and joined the board of the Cambrian Railways, latterly as chairman.
 He owned lead mines at Van near Llanidloes and was a supporter of the Van Railway, which connected the mines to the Cambrian Railways mainline at Caersws.

+He owned 50,000 acres with most of his holdings in Durham and County Down.

 Family

 Lord Londonderry married Mary Cornelia Edwards, daughter of Sir John Edwards, 1st Baronet, on 3 August 1846.
 They set up home at Plas Machynlleth, the Edwards family seat, and had six children: